-Direct Costs: Direct costs are those costs that can be identified specifically with a particular final cost objective, such as a Federal award, other internally or externally funded activity, or that can be directly assigned to such activities relatively easily with a high degree of accuracy.
-Examples of direct costs include salaries and fringe for grant administrative personnel, program coordination and project execution, equipment required to administer the program, office supplies, and postage.
+Direct Costs: Direct costs are those costs that can be identified specifically with a particular final cost objective, such as a federal award, other internally or externally funded activity, or that can be directly assigned to such activities relatively easily with a high degree of accuracy.

+Examples of direct costs include:

+- Salaries and fringe for grant administrative personnel

+- Program coordination and project execution

+- Equipment required to administer the program

+- Office supplies

+- Postage

-Indirect Costs: Indirect costs represent the expenses of doing business that are not readily identified with a particular grant, contract, project function or activity, but are necessary for the general operation of the organization and the conduct of activities it performs.
-Examples of indirect costs include depreciation of facilities, facility occupancy costs, general liability insurance, general legal services, taxes, rent and utilities, indirect salaries, and accounting fees.
+Indirect Costs: Indirect costs, also known as Facilities & Administration (F&A) costs, represent the expenses of doing business that are not readily identified with a particular grant, contract, project function or activity, but are necessary for the general operation of the organization and the conduct of activities it performs.

+Examples of indirect costs include:

+- Depreciation of facilities

+- Facility occupancy costs

+- General liability insurance

+- General legal services